allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 * Edit -

-    * Clear Availability Days – With a squadron and individual selected there are three options: o Yes – Deletes the Availability dates starting today and clears the availability indicator for the selected individual, marking the individual available at all times for tasking.
+    * Clear Availability Days – With a squadron and individual selected there are three options:
+        * Yes – Deletes the Availability dates starting today and clears the availability indicator for the selected individual, marking the individual available at all times for tasking.

-o No – Deletes the Availability dates starting today, leaving the individual marked as unavailable for tasking except as indicated in the Availability grid.
+        * No – Deletes the Availability dates starting today, leaving the individual marked as unavailable for tasking except as indicated in the Availability grid.

     * Cancel – Closes the dialog and makes no changes.